Syncing 10,000 leads/mo? GET A DEMO

 2. Running retargeting campaigns

-Retargeting means focusing your marketing efforts on the audience who are already exposed to the ad.
+Retargeting means focusing your marketing efforts on the audience who are already exposed to your ads.
 Or, they are already familiar with your educational institute and possibly have already interacted with it.

 Colleges and private universities can target prospective students based on an interest they expressed.
 It might be browsing their website, submitting a form, or visiting a landing page.